 Campsite: Campers Bay, Kilometer 62

-Day 7: Campers Bay to Thrashers Bay (8 km)
+Day 7: Campers Bay to Thrashers Cove (8 km)

 We woke up and enjoyed one of our last bowls of oatmeal and sipped some hot chocolate as we watched other explorers emerge from their tiny homes.
 We packed up quietly and made our way through the small village of tents back to the trail.
 As we walked out of our campsite, we passed by some yellow cougar warning signs.
 If any of us were not awake before that, we definitely were after seeing those signs!